 - Remove the tortilla and parchment, carefully remove one side of the paper and then the other.

 - The tortillas are cooked in a warm-hot (about a 6 out of 10) pan – we used a seasoned cast-iron pan without adding oil.
 They cook for about 2 minutes per side.
+Just before flipping the tortillas, push down on each tortilla with a spoon (a few times).
+This will creat small air bubbles in the tortilla and make them ‘airier.’
 You`ll know they are ready to flip when the outside of the tortilla begins to curl up and reach for the ceiling.

 Here`s a few tips we learned: